 - National Reputation: Historically, the Counseling Psychology Program has distinguished itself as a nationally ranked program based on faculty publication records and other indicators of quality (Buboltz, Ebberwein, Watkins, & Savickas, 1995; Cox & Catt, 1977; Delgado & Howard, 1994; Hanish, Horan, Keen, St. Peter, Ceperich, & Beasley, 1995; Perez, Constantine, & Gerard, 2000).

 - Balance: We seek to provide balanced training, with respect to counseling and research training, and with respect to perspective.
-We aim to provide the graduate with a solid foundation as a counseling psychology generalist, so that she/he can pursue a variety of career paths, change careers successfully, and adapt to inevitable changes in the profession.
+We aim to provide graduates with a solid foundation as a counseling psychologists, so that they can pursue a variety of career paths, change careers successfully, and adapt to inevitable changes in the profession.

 - Financial Assistance: We offer substantial support, guaranteed to all first-year students and historically available throughout a student’s four years on campus.
-Students in good standing can anticipate receiving a stipend and a tuition waiver, and all students complete training assignments as teaching or research assistants or in an externship.
+Students in good standing can anticipate receiving a stipend and a tuition waiver, and all students complete training assignments as teaching or research assistants or in an externship doing clinical or administrative work.
 For more information, see Financial Assistance page.

 - Graduated Counseling Training: Practicum training begins early (second semester of the first year) and grows in complexity.
 Students receive individual and/or group supervision throughout their practicum training.

 - Wide Range of Counseling Experiences: The program provides many and varied opportunities, occurring through regular counseling practica, specialty practice, and counseling training assignments.
-Training sites range from the department’s Career Development and Resource Clinic, the campus Counseling and Psychological Services Center, regional mental health and health centers, and adolescent and adult correctional facilities.
+Training sites range from the department’s Career Development and Resource Clinic, the campus Counseling and Psychological Services Center, regional mental health centers, primary care clinics, hospitals (including VA), rehabilitation settings, and correctional facilities.

-- Teaching: Students have a variety of opportunities to develop teaching and presentation skills.
+- Teaching: Students have a variety of opportunities to develop teaching, presentation, and outreach skills.
 Most students will have at least one training assignment as a teaching assistant.
 Further opportunities include class presentations, formal thesis and dissertation research presentations, conference presentations, outreach workshops, and teaching Psychology courses.

 Counseling Psychology Faculty